jasonb315/data-structures-and-algorithms-dn/DataStructures/AutologicalGraph/README.md

 ***

+This project stands as my Code Fellows capstone project.
 Further iterations of this project are happening in a private repository under [Neuresthetics](https://github.com/Neuresthetics), with corrected and expanded logic for handling patterned cluster generation, stack efficiency, and terminological exactness.